Aaronidicula/Robo-Key-Challenge-Using-Python/README.markdown

 MIT License

 ## About
-Created by Aaron Idicula as part of preparation for a software engineering coding assessment.
-Connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile) to discuss Python, robotics, or AI!
+Created by Aaron Idicula.
+Connect with me on [LinkedIn]((https://www.linkedin.com/in/aaron-idicula-48902b181/)) to discuss Python, robotics, or AI!